JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 int main(int argc, char *argv[])
 ```

-where `argc` is the number of command line arguments
+where `argc` is the number of command-line arguments
 and `argv` is a list of character pointers (strings).
 The value of `argv[0]` is the path of the file containing
 the program being executed.
-Many UNIX utility programs with
+Many Unix utility programs with
 complementary functions (e.g. compress and uncompress ) look
 like two programs, but in fact they are one program with two names
 in the filesystem.
 The two-name trick is accomplished by creating